dennisXZX/web-developer-notes/RxJS.md

     () => {...} // complete function
   );

-// you can also define observer in a 'formal' way class MyObserver implements Observer<number> {
+// you can also define an observer in a 'formal' way class MyObserver implements Observer<number> {
   next: (value) => {
     console.log(value);